 A four inch APO is one of the best all-round small telescopes and the FS-102 is one of the very finest four inch APOs.

 People now seem to view doublets as inferior, but for visual use in small apertures, that’s nonsense.
 They also seem to regard all doublets as equal – again nonsense.
-The Canon/Optron lenses in the FS series used crystalline fluorite (not fluoride ED glass) and are a no-compromise design that would be fiendishly expensive to make today.
-Cost was almost certainly a major factor in their demise.
-As I have said elsewhere, Roland Christen reckons these lenses would be several times the cost of an ED triplet to fabricate now.
+The Canon/Optron lenses in the FS series used crystalline fluorite (not fluoride ED glass) and are a no-compromise design for visual use that work well for imaging too.

 My TMB 100/8 had slightly more perfect colour correction (the best I’ve ever seen in any refractor), but was much slower to cool, heavier and – perhaps – delivered just a little less contrast (but I’m willing to concede that might be imagination).

 So the FS-102 is something of a used bargain, if you can still find a nice one – especially if visual is your thing.
-If you can accept the slower cool down, the replacement TSA-102 is doubtless a superb telescope and would be a good alternative, as would the smaller FC-100D.
+If you can accept the slower cool down, the replacement TSA-102 is a superb telescope and would be a good alternative, as would the smaller FC-100D.

-Very highly recommended.
-The Takahashi FS-102 is one of the most perfect small telescopes ever made and is very highly recommended.
+For visual use, the Takahashi FS-102 is one of the most perfect small telescopes ever made and is very highly recommended.
 Can I buy mine back now, please?